 Rock climbing and industrial height access ropes

+The best quality climbing rope will give you great handling performance and durability.
+We have a large range of climbing ropes from top brands like Sterling and Edelrid.
 Come upstairs instore to see our climbing rope, rope protectors and accessories, and talk to our expert staff, who can make sure you get the best rope for your intended use.

 Which climbing rope should I choose?

+If you are unsure of what to get, here are some tips: Our ropes fit into two categories: Dynamic and Static.
 Dynamic ropes have a lot of stretch and are ideal for lead rock climbing, while static ropes have very minimal stretch and are ideal for fixed lines or industrial use.

 Static Climbing Rope